-Lubrication affects the friction of the system and this in turn affects the amount of torque required to securely tighten the bolt.
+Lubrication affects the friction of the system, and this in turn affects the amount of torque required to securely tighten the bolt.
 If too much torque is applied, the bolt may become overstressed and fail.
 If too little torque is applied, the joint may loosen and separate.

-Because a lubricant can have a significant effect on both the torque and therefore the tension developed in a joint, the question then becomes 'how much should the torque specification be adjusted when a lubricant is used'?
+Because a lubricant can have a significant effect on both the torque and therefore the tension developed in a joint, the question then becomes: How much should the torque spec be adjusted when a lubricant is used?
+But in order to answer that question, we must first ask where the torque value itself came from.

-Lubrication affects the friction of the system and this in turn affects the amount of torque required to securely tighten the bolt."
-In order to answer that question, we first must ask where the torque value itself came from.
-"The torque specification may have been calculated by the engineering department; inscribed on a piece of equipment; or it's just common knowledge within an operation," explains Chris Bunai, chief engineer at Stress Indicators Incorporated2.
-"However, many times it is pulled from a torque chart."
+"The torque spec may have been calculated by the engineering department, inscribed on a piece of equipment or it's just common knowledge within an operation," said Chris Bunai, Chief Engineer at Stress Indicators Incorporated.
+"But many times it is pulled from a torque chart."